bloominstituteoftechnology/Multi-Level-Feedback-Queue-Complete/README.md

 Loop:
     If a process exists in the blocking queue:
-        Work on removing each process in the blocking queue on a First Come First Serve basis When a process completes it blocking operation, emit an interrupt to the scheduler The scheduler removes the process from the blocking queue Adds it back to the highest priority level CPU queue
+        Work on removing each process in the blocking queue on a First Come First Serve basis Do blocking work (since we're in the blocking queue) When a process completes its blocking operation, emit an interrupt to the scheduler The scheduler removes the process from the blocking queue Adds it to the highest priority level CPU queue

     Iterate from the top priority CPU queue to the lowest priority CPU queue until we find a process If a process is found: